r-grandorder/tri-hermes/src/contribution.md

 ### Scenario Images

-For each entry on our [Story](https://tri-hermes.org/story.html) and [Event](https://tri-hermes.org/events.html) pages, it would be nice to include images to accompany the text dumps.
+For each entry on our [Story](https://tri-hermes.org/story.html), [Event](https://tri-hermes.org/events.html), and [Novel](https://tri-hermes.org/novels.html) pages, it would be nice to include images to accompany the text dumps.

 The ideal and fastest method would be to take a screenshot of scenes on [Atlas' War viewer](https://apps.atlasacademy.io/db/JP/wars), upload the screenshot to imgur or any other reliable image hosting website, then insert it into the existing MD files for stories and events.

 `![](image URL)`

 Alternatively, phone or emulator screenshots uploaded to imgur will work just fine.

+Generally speaking, we only want the following types of images:

+* Background changes
+* Important, distinct CGs
+* Initial character appearances in a scene.
+* Notable character expression changes.
+(Yes even "It's cute and adds to the scene!" applies)

+It is good to maintain a balance however, and not drown the text dump in needless screenshots.

 ### Interviews